Glossary of PA Terms - C

 Condenser microphone (Capacitor microphone)

-As this process generates a very small signal level, some initial amplification of the signal is required within the microphone itself.
+As the process described above generates a very small signal level at an extremely high impedance, some initial buffering and amplification of the signal is required within the microphone itself.
+The overall effect is that this type of microphone tends to be more sensitive than dynamic microphones.
 This internal amplifier may be powered either by an internal battery or by power supplied from the mixer (see phantom powering).
 The current demand of a condenser microphone is typically 2 to 4 mA.
 The charge on the capacitor may be provided either by the same power source that powers the internal amplifier (a so-called 'true' condenser microphone) or, more usually in stage mics, may be permanently created by use of special materials on one plate of the capacitor.
-In the latter arrangement, called an 'electret microphone', best results are obtained when the backplate (rather than the diaphragm), carries the charge, and this type is termed a 'back electret' microphone.
+In the latter arrangement, called an 'electret', 'fixed charge' or 'pre-polarised' microphone, best results are obtained when the backplate (rather than the diaphragm) carries the charge, and this type is termed a 'back electret' microphone.

 The name 'condenser microphone' arose because 'condenser' was the old word for a capacitor.
 So, this type of microphone may equally be called a 'capacitor microphone'.
 (Note that some types of condenser microphones are readily adversely affected by the condensation of moisture onto the capacitor plates − the name of this type of microphone is completely unrelated to this phenomenon.)
 The alternative name 'electrostatic microphone' is sometimes encountered; this indicates that sound causes hardly any movement of electrons through the microphone capsule.